gwendallg/rsql4net/README.md

                         .PageSizeField("si")
                         // change the query string parameter name for page number field .PageNumberField("of")
-                        // change the query string parameter name for default page size .PageSize(50)
+                        // change the default page size
+                        .PageSize(50)
             );
         ...